DanielEgan/ContainerTraining/README.md

 - If you are running on Mac or want to use VS Code:
   - [VSCode for Windows, Mac, or Linux](https://code.visualstudio.com/download) or other text editor (Vim, Sublime, etc...)
   - [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)
-- [.NET Core 6.0 SDK](https://www.microsoft.com/net/download/all) for running our ASP.NET Core projects
+- [.NET Core 6.0 SDK or 7.0](https://www.microsoft.com/net/download/all) for running our ASP.NET Core projects

 ## Creating an ASP.NET Core Web API